alessandrocarrese/circadian-hacks/papers/00_SPR_Comprehensive_Analysis.md

 **Critical clarification: Circadian amplitude and timing, not absolute melatonin levels:**

 The melatonin-methylation relationship is **circadian-dependent**, requiring rhythmic oscillation rather than simply elevated levels.
 The MS research paradox [62] demonstrates this: **prolonged darkness increased melatonin levels but worsened inflammation and demyelination**, reversed by light therapy.
-This reveals that inappropriately timed or arrhythmic melatonin—despite being high—produces pathological rather than protective effects.
+This reveals that inappropriately timed or arrhythmic melatonin-despite being high-produces pathological rather than protective effects.

 **Proper DNA methylation requires:**
 1. **High-amplitude melatonin rhythm:** Strong nocturnal peak (>100 pg/mL) with daytime suppression (<10 pg/mL)